Son of Dracula (1974 film)

 Son of Dracula is a 1974 British musical film directed by Freddie Francis and starring Harry Nilsson and Ringo Starr.
 It was produced by Starr and released in 1974 by Apple Films.
 It is also the title of a soundtrack released in conjunction with the film.
+Keith Moon of The Who and John Bonham of Led Zeppelin both appear in the film, alternating as the drummer in Count Downe's band.
+Other band members include Klaus Voormann (another old friend of Starr), Peter Frampton, an uncredited Leon Russell, and the regular Rolling Stones horn section of Bobby Keys and Jim Price.

+In the film, Count Dracula is assassinated, and his son Count Downe is supposed to inherit his control over the Netherworld.
+Instead, the son wishes to become mortal and asks Dr. Abraham Van Helsing to help him transform into an ordinary human.

 Plot

-After the killing of his father (Count Dracula, the King of the Netherworld), by a mysterious assassin, Count Downe (Harry Nilsson) is summoned from his travels abroad by family advisor Merlin (Ringo Starr) in order to prepare him to take over the throne.
-Baron Frankenstein (Freddie Jones) is also on hand to help in any way he can.
-Problem is, Downe wants no part of this responsibility, and instead wishes to become human and mortal − especially after meeting a girl named Amber (Suzanna Leigh), with whom he falls in love.
-He approaches old family nemesis Dr. Van Helsing (Dennis Price), who agrees to enable the Count's transformation, much to the dismay of the residents of the Netherworld.
+After the killing of his father Count Dracula, the King of the Netherworld, by a mysterious assassin, Count Downe is summoned from his travels abroad by family advisor Merlin in order to prepare him to take over the throne.
+Baron Victor Frankenstein is also on hand to help in any way he can.
+Problem is, Downe wants no part of this responsibility, and instead wishes to become human and mortal − especially after meeting a girl named Amber, with whom he falls in love.
+He approaches old family nemesis Dr. Abraham Van Helsing, who agrees to enable the Count's transformation, much to the dismay of the residents of the Netherworld.

-Despite the best efforts of a host of monsters, as well as one traitorous figure who is dealt with by the trusted Merlin, Van Helsing performs the operation and removes Downe's fangs.
+Despite the best efforts of a host of monsters, as well as the traitorous Frankenstein who is dealt with by the trusted Merlin, Van Helsing performs the operation and removes Downe's fangs.
 He then informs the Count that he can now live out his days in the sunlight, with Amber at his side.

-Keith Moon of The Who and John Bonham of Led Zeppelin both appear in the film, alternating as the drummer in Count Downe's band.
-Other band members include Klaus Voormann (another old friend of Starr), Peter Frampton, an uncredited Leon Russell, and the regular Rolling Stones horn section of Bobby Keys and Jim Price.